Ryzhara/pygvas/README.md

 ANSI C, C++, PHP, C#, XSLT/XML/JavaScript, Unreal Engine C++), I knew very little about Rust syntax when I started.

+And I didn't really want to.

-Looking harder led me to the project titled "Python-GVAS-JSON-Converter", which provided a great roadmap to understand the Rust code base.
+Looking harder led me to the project titled "Python-GVAS-JSON-Converter", which provided a great roadmap to understand the Rust code -- it implemented \
-It implemented the necessary bones, but in Python.
+the necessary bones, but in Python.

 * https://github.com/afkaf/Python-GVAS-JSON-Converter
     * Uses <https://unlicense.org>